 Mrs R Enock is the Prep School SENDCO and is responsible for managing the provision for children and young people with SEND at Abbot's Hill in the Prep and Pre-Prep Schools.
-Mrs Enock has a BA (Hons) in primary education, a Masters in inclusive education and Level 5 diploma in SpLD.
-Mrs Enock is currently working towards her Level 7 qualification in Cognitive Assessment.
+Mrs Enock has a BA (Hons) in primary education and a Masters in inclusive education.
+She is currently studying for her level 5 diploma in SpLD.

-Contact details - renock@abbotshill.herts.sch.uk 01442 240333
+Contact details - renock@abbotshill.herts.sch.uk 01442

-It is the responsibility of all teachers to support children with SEND.
+It is the responsibility of all teachers to identify and support children with SEND.